 The older I became, the more I opened up to two things I never had much use for as a child or youth: (1) fantasy (outside of sci-fi), since I was an adamant realist as a child, though I caught up on childlike wonder when I became a parent, and (2) certain “ugly” concepts such as the “deadlier” Halloween decorations, the annual Zombie Walk, and The Walking Dead—all of which I’ve become a fan of only over the last decade.

-Whether the latter is because I was growing with my kids or because the brutalities in my life increased to the point I required, simultaneously, a mirror and an escape, I cannot be sure.
+Whether the latter is because I was growing with my kids or because the brutalities in my life increased to the point where I required, simultaneously, a mirror and an escape, I cannot be sure.

 [Note: spoiler alerts for The Walking Dead Season 6 below.]